veerserif/gamma-dashboard/dltx_guide.md

 - Some way to figure out root files - the best would be using [LTXDiff](https://github.com/MerelyMezz/LTXDiff/releases/tag/1.4.2)
 - Optional but recommended: unpack the Anomaly config and script files by running `Anomaly/tools/db_unpacker.bat` (pretend the `_unpacked` folder is called `gamedata` and you'll understand all of the file structures)

+### I'm scared of reading (summary version)

+- Figure out the root file for the LTX you are trying to change
+- Within your mod folder, create a DLTX file in the format `mod_[root name]_[mod name].ltx` in the same location as the root file
+- Write the contents using proper DLTX syntax
+- Save it, load it, enjoy your changes.

 ## What is DLTX?

 To drastically oversimplify: Configuration (config) files tell Anomaly what things *are* in the game - what an item is called, what properties it has, and so on.
 Script files tell Anomaly what to do about these properties and items.
 Config files always end in `.ltx`, and are fed into script files (always end in `.script`), and you can do a lot by simply editing config files without ever needing to touch a script.